High School Student Council (Kaguya Shinomiya | Miyuki Shirogane | Chika Fujiwara | Yu Ishigami | Miko Iino)

 - Childhood Friends: She's been best friends with Kashiwagi since kindergarten.

 - Conflicting Loyalty: Between her crush on Tsubasa, and her friendship with Kashiwagi.
-She seems to be leaning towards the former though, albeit on the School Festival, Kashiwagi gets a hold of her heart once again, prioritizing her over Tsubasa.
+She seems to be leaning towards the former though, and during the School Festival, Kashiwagi gets a hold of her heart once again, prioritizing her over Tsubasa.

-- Connected All Along: It turns out Maki is also a descendant of the Shinomiya bloodline, and thus a distant relative of Kaguya (specifically, her second cousin twice removed.)
+- Connected All Along: Maki turns out to be a descendant of the Shinomiya bloodline, and thus a distant relative of Kaguya (specifically, her second cousin twice removed.)

 - Cute Little Fangs: Shows these during many of her surprised or indignant reactions, to highlight her slightly childish and naive nature despite her intellect.

 - Deliberate Injury Gambit: Discussed.
-After seeing Ishigami have to wait on Miko hand and foot when he accidetally broke her arm, she seriously considers getting Tsubasa to do the same to her so he'll spend time with her.
+After seeing Ishigami have to wait on Miko hand and foot when he accidentally broke her arm, she seriously considers getting Tsubasa to do the same to her so he'll spend time with her.
 She never goes through with it, though.

 - Elegant Classical Musician: She used to take cello lessons, though it's unknown if she still plays.